jvalue/jayvee/rfc/0011-value-transformer/README.md

   output address oftype Address; // has properties "streetName" oftype StreetName and "houseNumber" oftype HouseNumber

-  // "." notation to write on property of composite value type address.streetName = streetName using StreetNameReader; // StreetNameReader is other transformation text -> StreetName address.houseNumber = houseNumber using HouseNumberReader; // HouseNumberReader is other transformation text -> HouseNumber }
+  // "." notation to write on property of composite value type address.streetName: streetName using StreetNameReader; // StreetNameReader is other transformation text -> StreetName address.houseNumber: houseNumber using HouseNumberReader; // HouseNumberReader is other transformation text -> HouseNumber }
 ```